ittytheitstar/moodle-filter_forumembed/README.md

 ## Warm thanks

 Thanks to [Massey University](https://www.massey.ac.nz/) for funding the initial development of this plugin.
+Thanks to [Ara Instiute of Canterbury](https://www.ara.ac.nz/) for providing feature upgrades and moodle 4.5 support.

 This plugin was developed by [Catalyst IT](https://www.catalyst.net.nz/).